 With its two soaring towers, the basilica is a splendid and dramatic example of the Gothic Revival style, with a grand and colourful interior filled with hundreds of intricate wooden carvings and religious statues, as well as a Casavant Frères pipe organ that dates back to 1891.
 The historic site is popular year-round with tourists and locals alike, and regularly hosts concerts by orchestras, chamber groups and organists.

 Our lady of the harbour

-Visitors are transported back through time at the Notre-Dame-de-Bon-Secours Chapel and Marguerite Bourgeoys Museum in the heart of Old Montréal.
+Visitors are transported back through time at the Marguerite Bourgeoys Historic Site in the heart of Old Montréal.
 Built in 1771 over the ruins of an earlier chapel, Notre-Dame-de-Bon-Secours also houses an archaeological site, plus a museum dedicated to Saint Marguerite Bourgeoys, the Frenchwoman who founded the Congregation of Notre Dame of Montréal and was the colony’s first teacher back in 1653 (Bourgeoys was canonized by the Vatican in 1982).
 Bourgeoys is buried in the church sanctuary.

 Notre-Dame-de-Bon-Secours is also known as the “Sailor’s Church” not just because it overlooks the harbour, but because it was famed in the 19th century for being a pilgrimage site for sailors who arrived in the Old Port.
 Today, visitors can climb the chapel’s belvedere to join the “angels of Ville-Marie” and enjoy spectacular views of the Old Port and Old Montréal.